-Since iOS devices overall are more expensive then Android ones, their user are usually the ones to spend more money on purchasing mobile applications.
-As for Android users, they are prefer free apps and make purchases less often.
+Since iOS devices overall are more expensive than Android ones, their user are usually the ones to spend more money on purchasing mobile applications.
+As for Android users, they prefer free apps and make purchases less often.

 The budgets for iOS and Android development projects are usually close enough to each other and depend on the features you want to implement into your mobile app.
 With Android’s variety of devices, you might spend a bit more on testing.